ccswbs/UoGd7-Training/HALT.md

 Most of the information presented here requires a basic understanding of hypertext markup language (HTML).
 This programming language uses a system of tags to control the presentation of information on a web page.
-Anyone can view the HTML version of a webpage by right-clicking on the page and selecting "view source."
+Anyone can view the HTML version of a webpage by right-clicking on the page and selecting `View page source.`

 ##What is H.A.L.T?